In 2020, approximately 3 million robots roam around our factories, doing the heavy-lifting for us.

 They’ve been able to make machines that perform meaningful tasks even outside the assembly line.
 They’ve also been able to produce remarkable results in pattern recognition and pattern generation.

-It’s early to speculate whether “the robots are out to get us all”.
+But, it’s early to speculate whether “the robots are out to get us all”.

 Occupations involving human touch or soft skills are an option for those of us with jobs at risk of automation.